kiali/kiali-client-python/README.md

 ## Service Heath

-- This method will return a `Health` object
+- This method will return a dictonary with `Health`

 - Required Parameter (`namespace`, `service`)